Tayisiya Morderger

 Tayisiya Morderger (born 7 March 1997) is a German tennis player.

 Morderger has career-high singles ranking of world No. 400, achieved on 18 September 2017, and a best WTA doubles ranking of No. 242, reached on 3 February 2020.
-She has won five singles titles and ten doubles titles on tournaments of the ITF Circuit.
+She has won five singles titles and twelve doubles titles on tournaments of the ITF Circuit.

 Morderger made her WTA Tour main-draw debut at the 2020 Prague Open, partnering her twin sister Yana in the doubles event, falling to Lucie Hradecká and Kristýna Plíšková in the first round.

+Personal life

+Her twin sister, Yana Morderger, is also a tennis player.